 Cut into squares, or break bark into pieces for serving.
 The number of pieces you end up with depends on how you cut or break them, but I can fill about a 4 quart container with broken pieces.

 Cook's Notes: May also pour into a smaller pan for a more fudge-like treat and may also be halved successfully.
 White chocolate or chips may be substituted for the almond bark and you may also use a milk chocolate for the semi-sweet.
 Drizzle a little bit of caramel sauce over the chocolate before you swirl it in.
 I prefer to break this up and keep it refrigerated in an airtight container to extend shelf life, bringing out only enough to add to the sweets tray.
 Tiger Butter may also be stored in a tightly covered container at room temperature, where it will retain a creamy, buttery texture for 2 weeks.

 Requires Adobe Reader - download it free!

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Magic Cookie Bars (Hello Dollies)

 Posted by Mary on December 15, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.